Antolin1/DMG-Python/README.md

 * `-hi` establishes the hidden dimension of the model (our model uses a hidden dim of 64).
 * `-ms` establishes the maximum size of the generated models.
 * `-ps` establishes the folder where the models will be saved.
+* `-nm` establishes the number of models that will be generated.